 Once you have selected your source (local list below), take your student with you to be sized

-*With the violin on the left shoulder against the neck, the student's left hand should easily reach the curly end of the violin (scroll) with just a slight bend at the elbow.
+*For violins: With the violin on the left shoulder against the neck, the student's left hand should easily reach the curly end of the violin (scroll) with just a slight bend at the elbow.
 If the arm is taut, then the violin is too big.
 If it bends more than slightly, then it may be too small.
 Your customer service salesman should be able to help you do this sizing check.

 Additional Accessories Needed